+The Program experienced favorable development on unpaid claims liabilities established in the prior year during the fiscal year ended June 30, 2024.
+The favorable development results from claims arising in prior years settling or expected to cost less than previously estimated amounts.
 The Program experienced unfavorable development on unpaid claims liabilities established in the prior year during the fiscal year ended June 30, 2023.
 The unfavorable development results from claims arising in prior years settling or expected to cost more than previously estimated amounts.
-The Program experienced favorable development on unpaid claims liabilities established in the prior year during the fiscal year ended June 30, 2022.
-The favorable development results from claims arising in prior years settling or expected to cost less than previously estimated amounts.
 In establishing reserves, management considers facts currently known, historical claims information, industry average loss data, and the present state of laws and coverage litigation.
 However, the process of establishing loss reserves is a complex and imprecise science that reflects significant judgmental factors.
-Management believes that the aggregate loss reserves at June 30, 2023, are adequate to cover claims for losses that have occurred.
-Management can give no assurance that the ultimate claims incurred through June 30, 2023, will not vary from the above estimates, and such difference could be significant.
+Management believes that the aggregate loss reserves at June 30, 2024, are adequate to cover claims for losses that have occurred.
+Management can give no assurance that the ultimate claims incurred through June 30, 2024, will not vary from the above estimates, and such difference could be significant.